mglantz/advanced-networking-workshop/labs/lab-3/README.md

 If you want to read up on BGP EVPN based architectures, you can read David Varnum's excellent writup on the topic, here:
 * [Arista BGP EVPN Overview and concepts](https://overlaid.net/2018/08/27/arista-bgp-evpn-overview-and-concepts/)

-And this blog, where David Varnum walks through the required configuration:
+And this blog, where David Varnum step-by-step reviews a setup:
 * [Arista BGP EVPN - Configuration example](https://overlaid.net/2019/01/27/arista-bgp-evpn-configuration-example/)

 ## Overview